ksonnet/parts/incubator/honeycomb-agent/README.md

   instructions for [installing via Homebrew (MacOS)][7] or [building the binary (Linux)][8].
 * **[RUN]** *You should have a Honeycomb account*.
-[The trial version][9] lasts 30 days, which is sufficient for this demo.
+[The trial version][9] lasts 30 days.
-* Ideally, you should have some familiarity with Ksonnet syntax, as described in the [official README][10].
+* It may be helpful to have some familiarity with ksonnet syntax, as described in the [official README][10].

 ### Install